 There are many services around, some free and some paid.
 For general browsing purposes, you can do away with a free service.
 But they don’t provide you with high speeds or the security required for confidential works or streaming services.

 For receiving a better quality of services, get a paid VPN service provider.
 Express VPN has an excellent reputation for the same.

 They do have a premium charge but also provide unmatched quality of service and a 30-day money-back guarantee too.

 Once you have selected the provider and paid for it, install their application for Windows and follow the setup process.
 Once the setup completes, it’s time to reap the fruits.
 Now, to change IP address, Windows 7, 8 or 10 users only need to turn ON the respective switch in the VPN client.

-But how to change IP address on Mac?
-You would be happy to know the process is same.
+But how to change the IP address on Mac?
+You would be happy to know the process is the same.
 The manual process, however, is a bit complex.